minyk/morphline-mr/readme.md

 - "-e" or "--exception-reducers" describes total number of reducers for exception cases.
 Default is 2.
 - "-j" or "--job-name" the name of the job.
 Default is "Data_Cleaning_Job".
 - "-l" or "--local-mode" Use local mode instead of YARN(MRv2) or Classic(MRv1).
 Use this option for testing purpose.
+- "-g" or "--ganglia" for the ganglia server to report metrics.
+It can be mutlicast ip.

 ## Map only job